 Although the best years are over, it still awakes admiration.
 Hotel Nacional was opened in 1930.
 He proudly towers on the rock and is certainly one of the major attractions of the Vedado district.
 In 1946, the largest mafia families came down here, so this place can affect the imagination.
 It is worth going inside and going further to the garden to sit for a drink, look at the ocean and imagine old times.
 Times of magnificence in Cuba.

 15. Parisien Cabaret

-The Parisien cabaret has its performances at the Nacional Hotel, which gives it splendor.
+The Parisien cabaret has its performances at the Nacional Hotel, which gives it splendour.
 Legendary style, interesting performances, beautiful costumes and, of course, Cuban music at its best.
-You can also book a ticket with dinner or a drink.
+You can also book a ticket for dinner or a drink.
 When the show ends, the dancers invite you to play together.
 Price around 35 CUC.